mrseidel/mrseidel/README.md

 ### Hi there 👋

+If you are a student of mine and you are looking for your class repository, you can go [here](https://github.com/johnfraserss).
+Find your class, then go to the Wiki for it.

+- 🔭 I’m currently working on rebuilding my website using Pico CMS instead of all the heavy CMS options out there.

 <!--
 **mrseidel/mrseidel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.